CreasolTech/domoticz_lua_scripts/README.md

-## Domoticz lua scripts, by Creasol https://www.creasol.it
+## Domoticz lua scripts, by Creasol https://www.creasol.it/domotics

 In this repository you can find several LUA scripts and config files for Domoticz, the easy and powerful open-source home automation system controller.

 More information, scripts, application notes, examples are available at https://www.creasol.it/support/domotics-home-automation-and-diy

-Description of some products made by our company (DomBus1, DomBusTH, ...) are available at https://www.creasol.it/products/domotics and https://store.creasol.it/en/11-domotics
+Description of some products made by our company (DomBusTH, DomBus12, DomBus23, DomBus31, ...) are available at https://www.creasol.it/products/domotics and https://store.creasol.it/en/11-domotics

+Some scripts require that you install the dkjson package, with the command __apt install lua-dkjson__

-All scripts are provided freely, with absolute no warranty.
+All scripts are free to use, with absolute no warranty.
 Use them at your own risk.

 ### Support or Contact
 For any requests, you can join DomBus channel on Telegram, https://t.me/DomBus

 ## Script POWER